onzfonz/comp227/src/content/4/en/part4c.md

 We can see that the user has two tasks.

-Likewise, the ids of the users who created the tasks can be seen when we visit the route for fetching all tasks:
+Likewise, the IDs of the users who created the tasks can be seen when we visit the route for fetching all tasks:

 ![api/tasks shows ids of numbers in JSON](../../images/4/12e.png)

 ### Populate

-We would like our API to work in such a way, that when an HTTP GET request is made to the ***/api/users*** route, the user objects would also contain the contents of the user's tasks and not just their `id`.
+We would like our API to work in such a way, that when an HTTP GET request is made to the ***/api/users*** route, the user's objects would also contain the contents of the user's tasks and not just their `id`.
 In a relational database, this functionality would be implemented with a **join query**.

 As previously mentioned, *document databases do not properly support join queries between collections*, but the Mongoose library can do some of these joins for us.